-Orange Ghost Crayfish (Procambarus clarkii “Orange Ghost"), Juvenile/Young Adult
+Orange Ghost AKA Fireball AKA Firecracker Crayfish (Procambarus clarkii “Orange Ghost"), Tank-Bred!

-* For the safety of our animals, we now ship Cherax crayfish exclusively via UPS Next Day Air.
+* For the safety of our animals, we ship this crayfish exclusively via UPS Next Day Air.
 If your order contains this item, you will only see UPS Next Day Air as a shipping option during checkout *

 This beautiful crayfish displays incredible neon orange and white coloration!

-We are pleased to now offer the Orange Ghost Crayfish (an extremely rare color morph of Procambarus clarkii), another one of the most beautiful freshwater crayfish available anywhere in the world.
+We are pleased to now offer the Orange Ghost Crayfish (an extremely rare color morph of Procambarus clarkii), also known as the Firecracker Crayfish, another one of the most beautiful freshwater crayfish available anywhere in the world.
 It has never regularly been available in the United States...until now!
 As with the original Ghost Crayfish, we are proud to be among the first stores to offer this unique crayfish in the US.
-We are sorry, but male/female pairs are not available due to the extreme rarity of females.

 The buzz surrounding this crayfish is due to its incredible orange and white coloration.
 Each specimen has a unique and complex marbled pattern of neon orange and bright white.
 We ship these out as 1+ inch juveniles that have not yet reached their full color potential, but the coloration will greatly intensify with each molt as the crayfish matures over the course of 2 to 6 months.